 At this point in my search, I was leaning towards the idea that the elevated tracks were for the IRT’s 2 and 5 lines that ran along Westchester Avenue (and which appeared in the “Cop Bar” scenes).
-So, I just looked along those subway lines to see if I could find any housing complexes that might match what was in the photograph.
+So, I just looked along those tracks to see if I could find any housing complexes that might match what was in the photograph.

-As I was doing that, I also wrote to the photographer to ask if he recalled where he took the picture.
+As I was doing that, I also emailed the photographer to ask if he recalled where he took the picture.
 But within a few hours after sending off the email, I actually thought I figured out the location when I zeroed in on a housing block near Eagle Ave, called Bronxchester Houses.

 I thought the top of the main tower looked very much like what was visible in Conzo’s photo.
 And fortunately, I was able to track down some 1940s tax photos of the streets in the area and found an image of the building Murphy and Corelli go into, which turned out to be at 613 Eagle Avenue.

 A few weeks later, Joe Conzo kindly wrote back and confirmed that the photo was taken on Eagle.
 Even though I’m sure I would’ve been able to figure out the location on my own eventually, his photograph definitely helped speed up the process (and offered a compelling behind-the-scenes look at the making of the film).